Gravitational waveforms from inspiral compact binaries in Hybrid metric-Palatini gravity

 Generally speaking, scalar gravitational radiation exists (i.e., the scalar mode is excited) only if the frequency (energy) of the scalar mode exceeds its mass.
-In HMPG the Compton wavelength, $m^{-1}_s$ is on the order of cosmological scales (if $m^{-1}_s\sim1$ Mpc, then $m_\phi\sim10^{-14}$ Hz).
-Given that the orbital frequency $\omega\simeq100$ Hz for compact binaries.
+In HMPG the Compton wavelength, $m^{-1}_\phi$ is typically of cosmological scale.
+For instance, if $m^{-1}_\phi\sim1$ Mpc, then $m_\phi\sim10^{-14}$ Hz.
+On the other hand, the characteristic orbital frequency of compact binary systems is $\omega\simeq100$ Hz.
 It follows that $m_\phi\ll\omega$ for such systems.